 For those experiencing infertility, there are three main types of fertility treatment –

-Medicines – Fertility medicines are usually prescribed to women as they’re mostly used to help with ovulation problems.
+Medicines – Fertility medicines, like Clomid monitoring UK, are usually prescribed to women as they’re mostly used to help with ovulation problems.
 But, in some cases, they may also be prescribed to men.

 Surgical procedures – Surgical procedures that may be used to investigate fertility problems and help with fertility include Fallopian tube surgery, Laparoscopic surgery, Surgical extraction of sperm which may be an option for men, particularly those who have had a vasectomy.